Lutesha

-Lutesha Sadhewa (born 23 June 1994) is an Indonesian actress and model.
+Lutesha Sadhewa (born 23 June 1994) is an Indonesian actress and model of Acehnese-Bantenese descent.
 Lutesha is an acronym for La Luna Tesha.
 She is the granddaughter of Indonesian diplomat and naval officer Idrus Nasir Djajadiningrat.
 Lutesha has appeared in a number of Indonesian films, including the Netflix feature The Big 4 (2022), and co-starred in Virgin the Series (2022) on Disney+.

 Early life

 Lutesha was born on June 23, 1994, in Jakarta, Indonesia.
 She is the second child of three siblings, and the granddaughter of Indonesian diplomat and naval officer Idrus Nasir Djajadiningrat.
 She is often called Ute.
 She attended high school at SMA Plus Pembangunan Jaya; while a student there, she visited Turkey, Switzerland, and the Czech Republic on a cultural mission, performing traditional Indonesian dance.

 Growing up, she says that modeling and acting weren't on her mind, she would say she wanted to be a veterinarian; in high school, she found that meant studying science and put the idea aside.
 Aiming for graphic design, she took preparatory art courses at Villa Merah, intending to apply for fine arts, but says she had difficulty with drawing.
 She learned graphic design in university by handling promotional material like posters and T-shirts for student events in her department.
 She also worked as a model, having to juggle class and exam schedules with her bookings.
-She graduated from the University of Indonesia with a Bachelor of Arts in Dutch literature, a choice influenced by having a Dutch mother and grandmother.
+She graduated from the University of Indonesia with a Bachelor of Arts in Dutch literature, a choice influenced by having a Dutch-Germany great-great grandmother.